^

 Indications for hospitalization

-Non-drug treatment of paratonzillar abscess
+Non-drug treatment of peritonsillar abscess

-Medicamentous treatment of paratonzillitis
+Drug treatment of paratonsillitis

-Sometimes the opening of the paratonsillar abscess is performed only with the help of Hartmann forceps or Schneider's instrument specially designed for this purpose.
-The Schneider tool is used to open the paratonsillar abscess of the anterolateral localization through the supramaxel fossa.
-In the posterior paratonsillitis, the incision is made behind the palatine tonsil at the site of the largest protrusion (the depth of the incision is 0.5-1 cm), with the lower location of the abscess - the incision in the lower part of the anterior arch to a depth of 0.5-1 cm.
-The abscess of the outer localization (lateral) it is difficult, and spontaneous breakthrough here does not occur more often, therefore abscessesillectomy is shown.
-Sometimes the path formed for the outflow of pus is closed, so it is necessary to repeatedly open the wound and empty the abscess.
+Sometimes, the peritonsillar abscess is opened only with Hartmann forceps or a Schneider instrument, specially designed for this purpose.
+The Schneider instrument is used to open an anterior-superior peritonsillar abscess through the supratindalar fossa.
+In case of posterior peritonsillar abscess, an incision is made behind the palatine tonsil at the site of the greatest protrusion (incision depth 0.5-1 cm), in case of a lower localization of the abscess - an incision in the lower part of the anterior arch to a depth of 0.5-1 cm.
+An abscess of external localization (lateral) is difficult to open, and spontaneous rupture does not often occur here, therefore, abscess tonsillectomy is indicated.
+Sometimes the passage formed for the outflow of pus closes, therefore, it is necessary to repeatedly reopen the wound and empty the abscess.

-• unfavorable localization of the abscess, for example, lateral, when it can not be effectively opened and drained;
+• unfavorable localization of the abscess, for example, lateral, when it cannot be effectively opened and drained;

 Further management